Name: John BELLAS

 REPORT OF CONVERSATION, SANDRA BELLAS COFFEY WITH HER UNCLE EDDIE, 9/5/03:

 Grandfather John Bellas worked at the National Tube Works in McKeesport as a roughneck (whatever that means).
 Got a hernia during the Great Depression so lost his job but got rehired shortly for the shipping and tagging of pipes.
 I asked him about the type of person my grandpa was as a father: "He was tough and always boss and extremely domineering; he was one of the reasons I took off."
-He came from Czechoslovakia before the depression - (didn't get an exact date).
+He came from Czechoslovakia before the depression.
 Worked 12 hours a day.
 "Ma and pa had hard lives in the old country and here but they raised their kids well and tried to steer them in the right direction."

 Pa used to make root beer.
 It was put into glass bottles and left in the yard to ferment; afterwards it cooled in the basement.
 "Root beer was a big deal to us because there weren't too many pleasures in life for us."
 (Apparently there were other pleasures because he then remembered going to Isaly's to get hand packed ice cream as a "Sunday party deal".)